 QuickBooks Desktop Sync Preferences

-1. Click on the upper-right blue icon and click Integrations.
+1. Click on the upper-right user preferences icon and click Integrations.

 2. Select QuickBooks Sync.

 There are three sections to the QuickBooks screen: